 Civil Procedure Code, 1908 is a procedural law that is related to the administration of civil proceedings in India.
 This is an important subject that is a part of all law exams.
 To help you prepare better here is a list of most important sections and Orders & Rules of the Civil Procedure Code.
-These are from an exam’s point of view.
+These are from an exam’s point of view, in 2022.

 Important Sections of the Civil Procedure Code

 The sections of CPC provide provisions that are related to general principles of jurisdiction.

 Section 9.
 Courts to try all civil suits unless barred.

 Section 12.
 Bar to further suit.

 Section 15.
 Court in which suits to be instituted.